 Dogs might be man’s best friend, but every year, millions of Americans are treated for dog bite wounds.
-A dog bite isn’t just a playful gesture—it can inflict serious injuries.
-Small wounds can get infected, and every year, about 27,000 dog bite victims are hurt badly enough to need reconstructive surgery.
-If a dog is rabid, any bite is life-threatening.
-Dog bites can leave you temporarily or permanently unable to work.
-Sadly, many of the dog bite victims we see are children.
-If you or a family member has been bitten by a dog in Marietta, we urge you to contact a lawyer immediately.
+A dog bite isn’t just a playful gesture – it can inflict serious injuries.
+Small wounds can get infected, and about 27,000 dog bite victims are hurt badly enough to need reconstructive surgery each year.

-The first thing you should do is to get medical attention.
+The first thing you should do after a dog bite in Marietta is to see a doctor for medical attention.
 If it’s possible, however, it’s a good idea to get some information about the dog while you’re still at the scene.
 Try to find out:

 - The name, address and other contact information for the dog’s owner.